You can create custom templates for exporting ReqView projects or documents into HTML, CSV, XML or any other structured text format.

 Syntax: {{indentation <number>}}

-Description: Calculates indentation space from the object level in the document hierarchy.
+Description: Calculates indentation space from the object level in the document hierarchy (if filter is not active).
 The argument provides the number of pixels per level.

 Example: Indent a div